WellyZhang/README.md/README.md

 # Acknowledgement

-I'm grateful for developers of [Markdown Tutorial](http://www.markdowntutorial.com/) which provides basics and fundamentals on how to write a startup Markdown file,  for his thorough explaination of GFM in Chinese and authors of the Markdown Cheat Sheet whose summarization is right to the point.
+I'm grateful for developers of [Markdown Tutorial](http://www.markdowntutorial.com/) which provides basics and fundamentals on how to write a startup Markdown file, @guodongxiaren for his thorough explaination of GFM in Chinese and authors of the Markdown Cheat Sheet whose summarization is right to the point.